Introduction to discontinued services in Microsoft Azure

 Bear in mind that Microsoft usually allows a minimum of 1 year ahead of the imminent retirement/deprecation until announcing the deprecation of an Azure service.

-List of discontinued services in Microsoft Azure
+Discontinued services in Microsoft Azure

 Update March 2023